devshareacademy/editor-scripts-quick/README.md

 * [Random](#random-group)
 * [Timer](#timer-group)

 Each group contains script nodes and user components.
-The script nodes can be classified in Actions, Event, and Base.
+The script nodes can be classified in Actions and Events.

+An Action script performs that, an action, a call to a method, like destroying an object, or shaking the camera, or playing a sound, or iterate the children nodes and execute them.
+An Event is a script that under certain circumstances executes it's children nodes, which are action scripts.
+The common events are input-related events, like "pointer down", or "key pressed".
+If you need to execute an action just right away, then you can use the "on awake event" to trigger the action.

 ## Core Group